 Alas, the former process of “coldly cutting ties” is the most common, which I find rather saddening.

 Emmanuel was classy in this regard, having signed with, for my money, one of the very best agencies in the country and who have clearly nurtured him and looked after him wonderfully.

-I believe that in the following 2 or 3 years I gave the man as many spots as I could, including his first 10, his first headline spot and his first crack at MCing.
+I believe that in the following two or three years I gave the man as many spots as I could, including his first ten, his first headline spot and his first crack at MCing.
 It wasn’t just that he was great on stage, he was also warm and charming off-stage.
 He didn’t carry any petty jealousies of other comedians or act above his station, he was simply “a good bloke” and everyone liked him.

 Emmanuel worked it.
 Did the gigs, learned the lessons, climbed up through the spots, was picked up by a great agency

 Being liked off-stage means a lot if you want to progress.
 I have seen several very funny and hard-working acts get rejected by the industry for the simple reason they were wankers.
 That said, I have also seen several wankers with talent go on and thrive.
 All the same, not being a wanker seems a solid life choice, by any standard.